rtgarden/minecraftacademy/caverns/mining.md

 diamond ore is usually found between level 10-16, I have found it in level 1-5 so basically it is below level 16.

+you can place blocks when falling, and gravel can be used this way as well as scaffolding for access to walls.